Verca/tic-tac-toe/doc/howToModuleGuide.md

 import { Record, fromJS, List } from 'immutable';
 ```

 Module's state is saved as an [ImmtableJS](https://facebook.github.io/immutable-js/) Record.
-Every top property of module's state has to be defined in it's `moduleState.js` file (because Record works like a data model here).
+Every top property of module's state has to be defined in its `moduleState.js` file (because Record works like a data model here).

 Inside of the state, we can store only primitive types or ImmutableJS structures. `List` is one of them.
 In case you want an empty list, you would write `new List`.
 Check [ImmtableJS documentation](https://facebook.github.io/immutable-js/) for more information.